cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/solver-engine.md

 After matching Alice, Bob and Charlie peer to peer there is an excess amount of DAI.
 Since DAI can be exchanged 1:1 against the AMM we can create the following matching:
-- Alice sells 100 DAI, receives receives 100 USDC (10 USDC surplus)
+- Alice sells 100 DAI, receives 100 USDC (10 USDC surplus)
-- Bob sells 100 DAI, receives receives 100 USDC (10 USDC surplus)
+- Bob sells 100 DAI, receives 100 USDC (10 USDC surplus)
 - Charlie sells 150 USDC for 150 DAI (10 DAI surplus)
 - 50 DAI is exchanged for 50 USDC using the AMM.